 Applying to Graduate

 Students who intend to graduate in the next academic year must complete an Application for Graduation as directed by their respective academic advising office.
+The graduation application deadlines are also posted on the Homewood Registrar's Office website.
 The university confers degrees three times per academic year, and there is one annual commencement ceremony in May.

 Graduating in May

 Most students who enter the university directly from high school graduate in May after eight semesters of full-time enrollment.
 Full-time enrollment is a minimum of 12 credits.
 Part-time enrollment is not permitted within a student's first eight semesters.
 Students are required to have full-time status in the semester immediately prior to graduation, and must therefore be enrolled for at least 12 credits in the final semester even if all course and credit requirements could be met with fewer than 12 credits.
 The May conferral date is the Thursday before Memorial Day which is usually the University-wide Commencement date.

 Graduating in August